Revolution School

 Looking at the historical academic data (see below), the school improved around 2008-2013 then plateaued and then decreased a little in 2015 (the year Hattie was there).

-Ironically, the qualities like passion, etc are the invisible influences that Hattie argues AGAINST in his book Visible Learning.
+Ironically, the qualities like passion are the invisible influences that Hattie argues AGAINST in his book Visible Learning.
 But, in the 2012 update, Visible Learning for Teachers, he states,

-However, I am more concerned about Hattie's financial conflict of interest in promoting his own software (e-Astle and the Visible Classroom app) as a solution to the 'so-called' problems he identifies with public education.
-Professor John O'Neill (2016) details this conflict of interest.
+What concerns me more is Hattie’s financial conflict of interest: he promotes his own software, e‑Astle and the Visible Classroom app, as fixes to the ‘problems’ he claims exist in public education.
+O’Neill (2016) documents this conflict clearly.

 Also, O'Neill wrote a timely warning in 2012, about Hattie's strategy,